 Interesting Fact: Many towns in the Rocky Mountains are named "Park."
 We learned that the "Park" identifier in a name indicates that it is a valley formed by glaciers.

-On the way back from our tour, we spent some time on Elkhorn ave downtown, home to unique shops, restaurants, and coffee shops, with a mile long Riverwalk Behind the shops.
+On the way back from our tour, we spent some time on Elkhorn Ave downtown, home to unique shops, restaurants, and coffee shops, with a mile-long Riverwalk Behind the shops.
 It was cold with a drizzle but much better than the storm at the top.

 Interesting Fact: The Stanley Hotel on Estes Park Lake inspired Stephen King's horror novel "The Shining".

-And for stunning views of the valley and the mountains, take the Aerial Tramway, which whisks you above the treetops to the summit of Prospect Mountain.
+For stunning views of the valley and the mountains, take the Aerial Tramway, which whisks you above the treetops to the summit of Prospect Mountain.

 Around lunchtime, we stopped at this scenic lake for a picnic with stunning views of the snowcapped mountains.